 THE HISTORY OF BLACKJACK

-Blackjack evolved directly from the game “vingt-et-un” as it was called in France and “vinte e um” in Spain, which in English literally translates into ‘twenty-one’, during the early 18th century.
-The famous Spanish author Miguel de Cervantes made reference to the game in one of his stories in the years 1601 and 1602, where he described a card game involving an ace card worth 1 or 11 points and players trying to reach a total of 21 points without exceeding that sum.
+Blackjack evolved directly from the game “vingt-et-un” as it was called in France and “vinte e um” in Spain, during the early 18th century.
+In English, it literally translates into ‘twenty-one’.
+The famous Spanish author Miguel de Cervantes made reference to the game in one of his stories in the years 1601 and 1602.
+In his writings, he described a card game involving an ace card worth 1 or 11 points and players trying to reach a total of 21 points without exceeding that sum.

 There are also records indicating that the Romans, who used to play between battles, invented the game that later became 21 using wooden blocks.
-However, the most likely precursor to 21 was a Spanish game called “Trente-Un” (meaning “31”), which was quoted by a priest in 1440, and was played according to modern rules of blackjack.
+However, the most likely precursor to 21 was a Spanish game called “Trente-Un” (meaning “31”).
+The game was quoted by a priest in 1440, and was played according to modern rules of blackjack.
 That is, players tried to reach a certain sum (in this case 31) based on the combined value of their cards, without exceeding that total.

-In the 19th century, French settlers brought the game to America, and not long after, in the 1930s, blackjack was part of the county’s gambling culture and one of the most popular games played in casinos, particularly in the city of Nevada.
+In the 19th century, French settlers brought the game to America.
+Not long after, in the 1930s, blackjack was part of the county’s gambling culture and one of the most popular games played in casinos, particularly in the city of Nevada.

 Currently, there are several variations of blackjack, with different rules depending on where it is played.
-In physical casinos, the rules can be more complex, whereas in online casinos, they can be simpler, allowing the player to focus almost exclusively in achieving the right points to win the game.
+In physical casinos, the rules can be more complex, whereas in online casinos, they can be simpler.
+The latter allows the player to focus almost exclusively in achieving the right points to win the game.

 HOW TO PLAY BLACKJACK GUIDE – RULES & STRATEGIES